LazyLoler/Calculator-in-C--wpf-net-framework/README.md

 # Calculator in C# wpf net framework
-This is my first ever real app, I made it using C# wpf netframework.
+This is my first ever real app, I made it using C# wpf .net Framework.